aristanetworks/avd/docs/howto/inventory_organisation/README.md

 ## Large Topology

-A Large topology typically spans one or two data centres with 50–200 nodes.
+A Large topology typically spans one or two data centers with 50–200 nodes.
 Add a **DC-level group** in the inventory hierarchy to isolate per-DC settings, and split node variables further — for example, separating network services from node definitions.

 **Typical layout:**